July 16, 2024 how to repot an orchid

 Preparing to Repot

-• New orchid pot (with good drainage)
+• A new pot for your orchid (with good drainage)

-• Fresh orchid potting mix (bark, sphagnum moss, etc.)
+• Fresh orchid potting mix (bark, sphagnum moss etc.)

 • Sterilized shears or scissors